+The Research Fund has a Australian Business Number and has been registered as a charity with the Australian Charities and Not-for-profits Commission.
 The Council of the Royal Society of Queensland pro tem is Trustee of the Research Fund.

 Anyone who would like to know more about this inspiring opportunity to advance science is invited to contact the President, email@example.com to discuss how your name and scientific interests might be perpetuated.

 There are few grant programs for modest-scale projects in Queensland-focused natural science.
 From time to time grant opportunities in the natural sciences are advertised on the website of the Queensland Science Network.